TaoAthe/Dreamer1/README.md

 3. If prompted to rebuild modules, select Yes
 4. If you encounter build issues, use the included rebuild scripts:
    - ManualRebuild.bat: Full rebuild of the project
+   - FixUnrealBuildTool.bat: Fix issues with the Unreal Build Tool
    - FixImGui.bat: Fix ImGui plugin issues
    - DeepClean.bat: Clean intermediate files

+### Troubleshooting Build Issues

+If you encounter the "could not fetch all available targets from the unreal build tool" error:

+1. **Diagnose the Issue**:
+   - Run `DiagnoseUBTIssue.bat` to identify the specific cause
+   - The script will create targeted fix scripts based on its findings

+2. **Fix the Issue**:
+   - Run `FixUBTTargetError.bat` for a targeted fix
+   - If that doesn't resolve the issue, run `EnhancedUBTFix.bat` (created by the diagnostic script)

+These scripts address common issues like:
+- Missing .NET dependencies
+- Corrupted build rule files
+- Plugin dependency problems
+- Environment configuration issues

 ## Documentation